Admissions

 20

 Majors and minors in psychology can use four of the credits to exempt from PSYCH-UA 1 Intro to Psychology and to count toward the major or minor.
-The other four points cannot be applied to major or minor requirements.
+The other four credits cannot be applied to major or minor requirements.

 21